Murugan Idli Shop

 Murugan Idli Shop (முருகன் இட்லி கடை) is a chain of restaurants, founded in the city of Madurai in Tamil Nadu, India.
 It specializes in Idli.
-The chain has seventeen restaurants in Chennai, three restaurants in Madurai and two in Singapore.
+The chain has seventeen restaurants in Chennai, three restaurants in Madurai, one in kolar, two in Singapore and one in Adelaide, Australia.

 History

 Originally named "Murugan Coffee Nilayam," the original Madurai branch only served coffee, snacks, and idlis.
 In 1991, the new owner of the restaurant changed its name and significantly expanded the menu.
 The first Chennai branch was subsequently established in 2003.

-In 2019,the licence of its central kitchen based at Ambattur Industrial Estate was suspended due to unhygenic and adverse sanitary conditions.
+In 2019, the licence of its central kitchen based at Ambattur Industrial Estate was suspended due to unhygienic and adverse sanitary conditions.
 Additionally, on a complaint filed by a customer, notice was issued by officials from the Chennai division of the Department of Food Safety and Drugs Administration to a Murugan Idli Shop outlet located at Parry’s Corner.